 - 3.1.
-Within the 2015/16 Annual Governance Statement, the IJB confirmed that it had adopted governance arrangements that were consistent with the principles of CIPFA's and the Society of Local Authority Chief Executives' (SOLACE) framework 'Delivering Good Governance in Local Government: Framework' and the Statement explained how the IJB complied with the Framework and also met the Code of Practice on Local Authority Accounting in the UK. - 3.2.
+Within its 2015/16 Annual Governance Statement, the IJB confirmed that it had adopted governance arrangements that were consistent with the principles of CIPFA's and the Society of Local Authority Chief Executives' (SOLACE) framework 'Delivering Good Governance in Local Government: Framework' and the Statement explained how the IJB complied with the Framework and also met the Code of Practice on Local Authority Accounting in the UK. - 3.2.
 While the Framework is written in a Local Authority context, most of the principles are applicable to the IJB, particularly as legislation recognises IJBs as a local government body under Part VII of the Local Government (Scotland) Act 1973, and therefore subject to the Local Authority Accounting Code of Practice. - 3.3.
 Renfrewshire IJB operates through a governance framework based on this legislative requirement, governance principles and management processes.
 The IJB has worked to ensure that its governance arrangements are robust and informed by good practice. - 3.4.
 On 22 March 2019 the IJB agreed that a regular review and, where appropriate, update and refresh, would be considered by the IJB's Audit Committee (now known as Audit Risk & Scrutiny Committee) on an annual basis, ensuring that the areas within were still relevant and accurate. - 3.5.
-As previously updated, there have been a range of key developments over the last year including our development and approach of a new IJB Risk Management Framework.
+As previously reported, there have been a range of key developments in recent years including our development and approach of a new IJB Risk Management Framework.
 This has advanced and regular reporting is now trailed through each meeting of the IJB's Audit, Risk and Scrutiny Committee to keep this agenda visible to members owing to the range of areas covered within. - 3.6.
-In addition, there have been some elements of refinement to the referenced examples reflecting changes in terminology and titling of key supporting documentation that have evolved since the document was initially established. - 3.7.
-The Local Code and Sources of Assurance has been subject to Internal Audit in the last year with an update brought forward to the Audit, Risk and Scrutiny Committee in March 2023.
+In late 2023 the IJB Audit, Risk and Scrutiny Committee underwent a self-evaluation process against new CIPFA (Chartered Institute of Public Finance and Accountancy) guidance specific to local authority Audit Committees.
+This process highlighted the good practice in place and allowed for the identification of key actions to be taken forward, including the update of its Terms of Reference reflecting the fuller remit it covers. - 3.7.
+In addition, within the listed examples there have been elements of refinement reflecting changes in terminology and titling of key documentation that have evolved since the document was initially established. - 3.8.
+The Local Code and Sources of Assurance has been subject to Internal Audit in the last year.
+It is expected that an update will be brought to the Audit, Risk and Scrutiny Committee in June, noting the outcome of this.
 The findings from this are also shared with the management team of the HSCP and, as is practice, any recommendations arising from the audit will be taken forward by the relevant officers, and progress reported back via the established routes.